Contributors Dropdown icon

 Integration

-Sometimes called aggregation, integration is the process of combining data from different sources to one united view.
-For instance, you may wish to integrate sales metrics from your brick-and-mortar store with your e-commerce platform.
+Integration, also known as aggregation, is the process of combining data from different sources into one united view.
+For example, you might want to integrate your sales metrics from a brick-and-mortar store with those from your e-commerce platform.
+By integrating this data, you can get a better understanding of your operations as a whole.

 Discretization